6 Ways To Improve Your Child's Digestion

 1. Set a Calm Tone for Meals

-I know this can be tricky for busy families, but finding ways to help your child sit for meals and chew their food helps improve digestion a great deal.
+Finding ways to help your child sit for meals and chew their food helps improve digestion a great deal.

 When you relieve tension, breathe, chew and slow down you prompt the release of the “rest, digest, and grow” hormones and improve digestion in general.